 In 1971 the now-called S. Luiz Municipal Theater (named after one of it’s bigger supporters) was purchased by the City Hall and later remodeled.

 With different rooms and performances it has a very rich cultural offering.

-My favorite is the annual event called “Festa do Jazz”, the only one of its kind in Portugal, where musicians mingle with students, teachers, producers, music lovers and enthusiasts, around their common passion: jazz and improvisation.
+My favorite is the annual event called “Festa do Jazz”, the only one of its kind in Portugal, where musicians mingle with students, teachers, producers, music lovers and enthusiasts, sharing their love for jazz and improvisation.
 It’s here that some of the young talents start their careers!

 Another great thing about S. Luiz is that it encourages access to culture for everyone.